Frederick Burnaby: Military adventures

 On arrival back in England, March 1876, he was received by Commander-in-Chief, Prince George, Duke of Cambridge, whose praise marvelled at Burnaby's feats of derring-do and impressive physique.
 Burnaby's fame grew celebrated in London society, in newspaper and magazines.
-His guest appearances flattered to deceive, when he learnt that he had travelled with the ringleaders of the Cossack Revolt.
+His guest appearances proved disappointing, when he learnt that he had travelled with the ringleaders of the Cossack Revolt.
 The rising of the Eastern Question in parliament was sparked in a village in Hercegovina and spread to Bosnia, Serbia, Montenegro and Bulgaria.
 Outraged by the pogroms the Prime Minister ordered immediate diplomatic efforts, while W. E. Gladstone demanded an aggressive clear out of the Sultanate from Europe.
-It was in the crucible of this crisis that Burnaby planned a second expedition.
+In the midst of this crisis Burnaby planned a second expedition, obtaining a letter of recommendation in Turkish and a diplomatic passport from the Ottoman ambassador in London, Konstantinos Mousouros, to whom he stressed his anti-Russian sentiments.
 At Constantinople he had planned to meet Count Ignatiev, the Russian ambassador, whom he missed on his journey across Turkey on horseback, through Asia Minor, from Scutari to Erzerum, with the object of observing the Russian frontier, an account of which he afterwards published.
 He was warned the Russian garrison had issued an arrest warrant; turning back at the frontier he took ship on the Black Sea via the Bosphorus and the Mediterranean.
 In April 1877 Russia declared war on Turkey.
-The inexorable conclusion was drawn in Calcutta and London that Russia would not avoid, but wanted war; planning more attacks still.
+The inexorable conclusion was drawn in Calcutta and London that Russia would not avoid, but wanted war and was planning more attacks.
 Eager for Russian rule, Colonel N L Grodekov had built a road from Tashkent to Herat via Samarkand, anticipating a war of conquest.
-Burnaby's warnings that the bellicose Russians posed a serious threat to India were confirmed later by Lord Curzon, and an expedition much later under the Arabist Colonel Francis Younghusband, witnessed by the genesis of a Cossack invasion.
+Burnaby's warnings that the bellicose Russians posed a serious threat to India were later confirmed by Lord Curzon, and an expedition much later under the Arabist Colonel Francis Younghusband, witnessed by the genesis of a Cossack invasion.